Ilya-Q/2022-team-lab/README.md

 `--loss_type` can be either `ce` for cross-entropy or `mse` for mean square error.

-`--backbone` is the base SBert or HuggingFace model for the base embeddings that will be fine-tuned.
+`--backbone` is the SBert or HuggingFace model for the base embeddings that will be fine-tuned.

 This is the command to evaulate a trained model:
 ```